Removing Derelict Vessels and Marine Debris from Weeks Bay and Its Tributaries

 Who is involved?

-The Weeks Bay Foundation and Weeks Bay National Estuarine Research Reserve, supported by the NOAA Marine Debris Program Community-based Marine Debris Removal grant, are working to remove several abandoned boats and pieces of large marine debris from Weeks Bay and its main tributaries.
-This project is being implemented with additional funding from the Alabama Department of Conservation and Natural Resources, State Lands Division, and in partnership with Thompson Engineering.
+The Weeks Bay Foundation and Weeks Bay National Estuarine Research Reserve, supported by the NOAA Marine Debris Program Community-based Marine Debris Removal grant, worked to remove several abandoned boats and pieces of large marine debris from Weeks Bay and its main tributaries.
+This project was implemented with additional funding from the Alabama Department of Conservation and Natural Resources, State Lands Division, and in partnership with Thompson Engineering.

 What is the project and why is it important?